material-motion/material-motion/specifications/directors.md

 **Initialization**.
 A Transition Director is created when a Transition is about to occur.
 The Director's `setUp` method should be invoked at this point.

 **End state**.
 The Director is responsible for communicating when the Transition has ended.
+The Director will likely make use of the Runtime's idle/active events to communicate this.